 Read next: 360-degree parking monitors explained

 New drivers should also be on the lookout for rear cross-traffic alert, a system which can provide a warning of unseen traffic when reversing out of driveways and parking spots.
+In some circumstances the technology will even apply the brakes for you to prevent a collision.

 With strict phone restrictions for P-plate drivers in many states preventing phones from being used to provide navigation directions, sat-nav can be a handy feature for new drivers.